From the study to the lecture theatre

 Oldenburg women scientists through the ages

-The historical-biographical travelling exhibition "From the Scholar's Room to the Lecture Hall.
-Oldenburg women scientists through the ages" is a tribute to the pioneers of academic careers: Personal objects, documents and texts are used to visualise unusual and impressive career paths that had to be fought for and often shaped without female role models.
+The historical-biographical travelling exhibition “From the Scholar’s Study to the Lecture Theatre.
+Female Scholars in Oldenburg Through the Ages’ is a tribute to the pioneers of academic careers: through personal artefacts, documents and texts, it highlights the extraordinary and impressive career paths that had to be fought for and often forged without female role models.

-It portrays the pioneers of girls' and women's education in Oldenburg: Helene Lange and Bertha Ramsauer, as well as female academics from the former teacher training college: Helene Ramsauer, Gertrud Siemann, Guntrud Heise and the university: Ilse Mayer-Kulenkampff, Barbara Fülgraff-Schmidtchen, Ingrid Köller as well as the visiting professor and famous Jaspers student Jeanne Hersch and the Swede Rosalinde von Ossietzky-Palm, who campaigned for the university to be named after her father, the Nobel Prize winner Carl von Ossietzky.
+The exhibition profiles the pioneers of girls’ and women’s education in Oldenburg: Helene Lange and Bertha Ramsauer, as well as female academics from the former College of Education: Helene Ramsauer, Gertrud Siemann, Guntrud Heise; and from the University: Ilse Mayer-Kulenkampff, Barbara Fülgraff-Schmidtchen, Ingrid Köller, as well as the visiting professor and renowned student of Jaspers, Jeanne Hersch, and the Swedish scholar Rosalinde von Ossietzky-Palm, who campaigned for the university to be named after her father, the Nobel laureate Carl von Ossietzky.